-The Design Technology suite is very well equipped with state of the art CAD (Computer-aided Design) and CAM (Computer-aided Manufacture) equipment enabling students from 8 to 18 to produce professional products in a wide range of materials, limited only by their imagination.
-Design Technology is taught throughout the College and is an increasingly popular option choice at GCSE and A Level.
+The Design Technology suite is very well equipped with state of the art CAD (Computer-aided Design) and CAM (Computer-aided Manufacture) equipment enabling students from Junior School up to Sixth form to produce professional products in a wide range of materials, limited only by their imagination.
+Design Technology is taught throughout the college and is an increasingly popular option choice at GCSE and A Level.
 Recent developments include the use of the BBC micro:bit which is a single board computer designed to help students engage and learn about coding and software development.
 This is used in conjunction with the ‘Inventor’s Kit’ which is a great way to learn about programming and its applications.